Skip to content

 It's time to consider alternatives that last for longer, and I mean much longer, these exist in the form of Lithium batteries which have many advantages over Lead Acid styles, such as less than half the weight with substantial increase of available power, both in longevity, and in sustained voltage output level, I've been running a couple for two years now and about to convert another UPS.

-Most well known UPS manufacturers have for a number of years now offered Lithium batteries in more high-end equipment for Data Centre's, but in more recent times, they are starting to release consumer grade models as well, although the uptake due to their higher price tags is driving some to the regular SLA models.
+Most well known UPS manufacturers have for a number of years now offered Lithium batteries in more high-end equipment for Data Centre's, but in more recent times, they are starting to release consumer grade models as well, although the uptake due to their higher price tags is driving some to stick with the regular SLA models.

-I can understand why some of you would be getting a little unsettled at the thought of yet another bigger Lithium battery in your house or office given all the media coverage of houses burning to the ground because eScooters and eBikes and electric vehicles going nuclear in the domino effect and sinking ships, there is a little truth to the dangers in some cases, but before you discard the idea - be informed.
+I can understand why some of you might be getting a little unsettled at the thought of yet another bigger Lithium battery in your house or office given all the media coverage of houses burning to the ground because eScooters and eBikes and electric vehicles going nuclear in the domino effect and sinking ships, there is a little truth to the dangers in some cases, but before you discard the idea - be informed.

 There are several different types of Lithium chemistry, and the headline grabbing sensationalist media do what headline grabbing sensationalist media do, sensationalise and fear monger by withholding facts, because, headlines, ratings, you know...
 Tarring all Lithium batteries as one is wrong, scientifically wrong.
 After reading this article I hope you'll understand there are very safe Lithium batteries available, yet, there does still exist some dangerous types.